Amniotic Band Syndrome

 How is ABS Managed and Treated During Pregnancy?

-If the amniotic band is touching an area of your baby but not causing injury or cutting off blood flow, no surgery is necessary.
+If the amniotic band is touching your baby but not causing injury or cutting off blood flow, no surgery is necessary.
 If we find that the amniotic band is impeding blood flow to a limb, entangling the umbilical cord, or threatening to cause a deformity, fetoscopic surgery may be an option.

 Fetal Surgery for ABS